NebulousLabs/Sia-Support-Docs/hosting/how-to-host-on-sia.md

 `host config collateralbudget 100000SC`

-### Base RPC Price

-This is how much you charge a renter per interaction with your host.
-It’s better to leave this number at zero or set it to a very low value.

-This can only be changed in `siac`, or using the Terminal in Sia-UI with the command `host config minbaserpcprice <value>`, e.g.

-`host config minbaserpcprice 0.000000001SC`

-### Sector Access Price

-This is how much you charge a renter for uploading or downloading a single sector.
-It’s better to leave this number at zero or set it to a very low value since this is charged additionally to the bandwidth price.

-This can only be changed in `siac`, or using the Terminal in Sia-UI with the command `host config minsectoraccessprice <value>`, e.g.

-`host config minsectoraccessprice 0.00000001SC`

 ### Registry Size and Location

 Registry is a special form of storage representing a key-value store.
 It’s currently used heavily by Skynet.
 Hosts are paid more for storing registry entries than for storing regular data.

-Recommended registry size is 4 GB.
+Recommended registry size is 1 GB.
 However, you need to keep in mind that the registry is stored on your drive, and that used entries are loaded into RAM during the host startup.
 So, if you’re running low on RAM or drive space, you should consider reducing the registry size on your host.

 Registry settings can only be changed in `siac` or using the Terminal in Sia-UI.
 For setting the registry size the command `host config registrysize <value>` is used, e.g.

-`host config registrysize 4GB`
+`host config registrysize 1GB`

 If you want to specify a different location for the registry file \(default is in your host folder\), you can use the command `host config customregistrypath <value>`, e.g.

 `host config customregistrypath “D:\\Sia”`

-### Proof Window

-When a storage contract ends, by default your host has about 24 h \(144 blocks\) to submit a storage proof, which is quite enough to allow for some downtime.
-If your host fails to submit a storage proof within this window, then only the part of the locked collateral is returned to your wallet, which is not risked, i.e., is not backing up any data uploaded to your host.
-Any revenue associated with your bandwidth usage is also paid to your wallet.

-This can only be changed in `siac`, or using the Terminal in Sia-UI with the command `host config windowsize <value>`, e.g.

-`host config windowsize 1d`

 ## Announce Your Host